 The City of Dallas, Dallas, TX, Did Not Follow Environmental Requirements or Effectively Manage Its Community Housing Development Organizations

 We audited the city of Dallas’ management of its community housing development organizations (CHDO).
 We performed this audit because of our previous audit work on the City’s Home Investment Partnerships program.
-During that audit, we concluded that the City did not follow HOME regulations and its own policies and procedures in its reconstruction program or the administration of its match contri
+During that audit, we concluded that the City did not follow HOME regulations and its own policies and procedures in its reconstruction program or the administration of its match contributions,

 June 17, 2019